Kindari/SublimeXdebug/README.md

 ## Installing XDebug

-Of course, SublimeXDebug won't do anything if you don't install and configure XDebug first.
+Of course, SublimeXDebug won't do anything if you don't <a href="http://xdebug.org/docs/install">install and configure XDebug first</a>.

-	<a href="http://xdebug.org/docs/install">Installation instructions</a>

 Here's how I setup XDebug on Ubuntu 12.04: